That’s not just a clickbait title.

 This is why a cup of brewed green tea generally contains less caffeine than a cup of black, despite the green tea leaves containing more caffeine on average.

 Oolong tea varies greatly.
-Some is lightly fermented like green tea, while other varieties are fermented much longer, close to black tea.
+Some is lightly fermented like green tea, while other varieties are fermented much longer, making these oolongs similar black tea.
 Steeping times vary as well, with darker oolongs steeping longer, resulting in more caffeine in the cup.

 Most oolong teas are made from older leaves, which means lower caffeine.
 The leaves are also usually roasted, not steamed, which also means less caffeine.